Table of Contents Show

-You need to purchase title insurance for yourself (owner’s policy); you are also generally responsible for your lender (lender’s policy).
+You need to purchase title insurance for yourself (owner’s policy); you are generally responsible for your lender (lender’s policy).
 Naturally, this protects you, and your bank wants to ensure that it receives the outstanding mortgage balance.

 The premium payment is due at closing, and it is a one-time fee.

-The title insurance company or your lawyer typically conducts a title search while you are waiting to close.
-It helps to determine that the seller has a clear title to the property and can legally sell it to you.
+The title insurance company or your real estate attorney typically conducts a title search while you are waiting to close.
 The process involves searching the history of ownership, identifying the property tax status, and checking any judgments or liens against the property.
+It helps determine that the seller has a clear title to the property and can legally sell it to you.

+Title insurance covers the legal cost to defend you; compensates you should fall on the losing end of the insurance claim.
 Once completed, the title insurance is willing to underwrite title insurance.
 Since this search was presumably exhaustive, you may think this is unnecessary.
 However, there is the risk that something missed (i.e., a defect in the title) or a situation from the past may crop up, and someone may seek to sue.
 These defects may include someone claiming ownership, liens, and improperly recorded documents.
-For instance, you may purchase the apartment from an individual, only to have an ex-spouse make a claim.
-Title insurance covers the legal cost to defend you; compensates you should fall on the losing end of the insurance claim.
+For instance, you may purchase an apartment from an individual, only to have an ex-spouse make a claim.

 A regulated marketA regulated market

-You will likely get a wide range of costs paid for title insurance if you ask friends and family outside of New York.
+You will likely get a wide range of costs paid for title insurance if you ask friends and family outside New York.
 The Department of Financial Services licenses title insurers, and the agency approves the rates in New York State.

 There is a list of title insurers licensed in New York State.
 Fidelity National Title Insurance and First American Title have a significant market share in the state.
 You can also receive a recommendation from your real estate agent or attorney.

-This may seem like an insurance company or your lender is trying to gouge you, given the low likelihood of a claim.
+Given the low likelihood of a claim, this may seem like an insurance company or your lender is trying to gouge you.